IoT Sensor-Based Networks

 Some way to control the devices within the network

-There are a wide variety of uses for IoT solutions in many different settings.
+There are a wide variety of uses for end-to-end IoT solutions in many different settings.
 For example:

 • To detect issues with equipment such as gas or water leaks or mechanical breakdowns in a wide variety of settings, from hotels and office buildings to manufacturing facilities and natural gas terminals.